uriel1998/agaetr/docs/README.md

 Place the location of the binary into `agaetr.ini`.

+#### Submit to the Wayback Machine (output)

+While there is an official client, I wrote this using curl calls and [API Keys](https://archive.org/account/s3.php).
+You need an account there to get your own API keys.
+Place them into `agaeter.ini`.

 ## 6. Feeds Setup

 Information about your feeds goes into `agaetr.ini`.
 Each feed is marked by a